 Before the actual day, make sure that you have the transport arrangements in hand, and borrow a club first aid kit, map, bivvy bag, PLB or GPS.
 All this equipment is kept at Adventure Camping & Apparel.
 Address: 479 Dean St, Albury, NSW, 2640.
 Phone number: (02) 60216200.

-For most activities we assemble at the car-park adjacent to the Senior Citizens building at the Wodonga Council offices, but the choice is yours.
+For most activities we assemble at the car-park adjacent to Bunnings, Wodonga but the choice is yours.
 At the assembly point get the Risk Form – All Activities signed by all participants .
-Also collect the non-member’s fee, currently $5, and give it to the treasurer when convenient.
+Also collect the non-member’s fee, currently $5 for each day of the activity, and give it to the treasurer when convenient.
 Give the group an overview of what is intended, and in particular where all the cars will rendezvous.
 Allocate people to cars if they haven’t organised themselves.

 Leading on the day

 Your responsibility is to make sure that everyone enjoys themselves in a safe manner.
 This implies that you have a social role as well as being the guide.